 At the end of the day, what did all of this accomplish?
 This project helped over 100,000 people get on the road to recovery more quickly.
 It cleared a significant hurtle for them as far as rebuilding their structures and it gave the communities information that they really needed to start reconstruction.

-FEMA evaluated about 200,000 structures, of which about 150,000 of needed this analysis.
+They evaluated about 146,000 structures, of which about 30,000 of needed an on-the-ground inspection.
 The net result was that only about 21% of the total needed further inspection, which saved tens of millions of dollars in the response effort.
 It also saved years in terms of the amount of time that it will take to recover in some of those communities.
 It was all made possible because of what they were able to do with Alteryx.

 The entire PowerPoint presentation can be found attached below.
 Additionally, visit thislink to watch the entire recorded session.